Abhijitkr116/medxplorer-Project/README.md

 Our web application simplifies the healthcare and research experience by providing a user-friendly platform to find doctors, book appointments, explore hospitals, and access detailed medicine information.

 ## 3. ER Diagram/ Flow chart/ Sequence Diagram
-Added as a png file....
+Added as a jpg file...."ER Diagram of MedXplorer Project"

 ## 4. Choice of Technology
 ### Frontend